petalmd/rubocop-petal/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

+To run all checks like the CI simply run `bundle exec rake`.

 ## Create new cop

 ```shell
 bundle exec rake 'new_cop[Rails/MyNewCop]'
 ```

+Have a look to [RuboCop documentation](https://docs.rubocop.org/rubocop/1.23/development.html) to get started with _node pattern_.

 ## Release